-You do not need an octopus festival as an excuse to visit Tellaro, Italy though – it’s a great side trip, especially if you are staying in Cinque Terre or Tuscany.
+You do not need an octopus festival as an excuse to visit Tellaro, Italy though – it’s a great side trip, especially if you are staying in Lerici, Cinque Terre or Tuscany.
 Not only is it full of some really interesting history but Tellaro definitely possesses its own charm that few other villages do.
 You can experience this yourself walking through the steep winding streets exploring and speaking to the locals.

-It would be one of the most relaxing chilled places that I have been to especially when sitting with a spritzer, watching the locals and tourist alike mingling and enjoying a swim in the afternoon sun before dinner.
+It would be one of the most relaxing chilled places that I have been to especially when sitting with a spritzer, watching the locals and tourists alike mingling and enjoying a swim in the afternoon sun before dinner.

 Thank you for reading this article ‘Tellaro Italy the local Italian secret’, I hope you enjoyed it.
 Tellaro Italy is such a charming and pretty seaside village to explore.

 Have you been to Tellaro or any of the Italian Riviera before?
 Please feel free to share your experience in the comments below or if you know of any other places to see while in the surrounding area.

 If you liked this article on Italy, please share!